arthurfincham/classnotesv2/README.md

 ## :bulb: Overview

 One of my hobbies is Brazilian Jiu Jitsu, a martial art which depends on the accumilation of knowledge and skill.
 A problem, however, is how to keep track of all this knowledge.
-Enter Classnotes: a simple, lightweight journal to accompany learning.
+Enter **_Classnotes_**: a simple, lightweight journal to accompany learning.
 The idea is that after class you can write down what you learned, tag it, and then build a repository of techniques and ideas that can be quickly accessed.

 ## :eye: Preview